CkCreative/binance-spot-trading-bot/README.md

     "MAIN_ASSET": "BTC", // STRING - YOUR MAIN ASSET, E.G. BTC
     "MAIN_ASSET_DECIMALS": 6, // INTEGER - THE NUMBER OF DECIMALS ALLOWED FOR QUANTITY OF THE MAIN ASSET THAT YOU ARE TRADING, E.G. 6 FOR BTC
     "HIGHEST_RSI": 70, // INTEGER - HIGHEST RSI VALUE YOU WANT TO AVOID BUY
-    "PRECISION": 2, // INTEGER - NUMBER OF DECIMAL PLACES ALLOWED FOR QUANTITY BY THE TRADING PAIR, E.G. 0.01 FOR BTCUSDT "DISCORD": "DISCORD_WEBHOOK_URL", // WHERE TO SEND BUY/SELL NOTIFICATIONS "DISCORD_ERRORS": "DISCORD_WEBHOOK_URL_FOR_ERRORS" // WHERE TO SEND ERRORS
+    "PRECISION": 2, // INTEGER - NUMBER OF DECIMAL PLACES ALLOWED FOR PRICE BY THE TRADING PAIR, E.G. 0.01 FOR BTCUSDT "DISCORD": "DISCORD_WEBHOOK_URL", // WHERE TO SEND BUY/SELL NOTIFICATIONS "DISCORD_ERRORS": "DISCORD_WEBHOOK_URL_FOR_ERRORS" // WHERE TO SEND ERRORS
 }